RA & NRA Tax links

 Nonresident aliens are taxed only on their income from sources within the U.S. and on certain income connected with the conduct of a trade or business in the U.S.

-Nonresident aliens are taxed on earnings received while living and working in the U.S. Nonresident aliens, depending on visa type, are exempt from FICA (Social Security tax), for example visa type F-1 and J-1.
+Nonresident aliens are taxed on earnings received while living and working in the U.S. Nonresident aliens, depending on visa type, are exempt from FICA (Social Security and Medicare tax), for example visa type F-1 and J-1.
 If the Visa type is F-1 or J-1, the nonresident alien may be exempt from federal taxes; this would apply only if the country the alien previously lived in before arriving in the U.S. has negotiated an income tax treaty (see detail tax treaty information below) with the U.S. government.

 If the country of residence has negotiated an income tax treaty and it covers the type of payment the nonresident is going to receive from UNCW, it is possible the nonresident alien might need to fill out one of the following forms depending on payment type: